Scott Disick Slammed Over Son Reign’s Long Hair

 Scott Disick has recently come under fire after posting a photo of his son, Reign Disick.

-Yesterday, the father of three took to his popular Instagram page to post a photo of his youngest son.
+Yesterday, the father-of-three took to his popular Instagram page to post a photo of his youngest son.
 In the picture, Reign Disick is leaning back and looking relaxed.
 The 3-year-old is dressed casually as he clutches one of his feet with both of his hands.
 You can barely see the tot’s face as his long, brown hair is sweeping across his face, covering most of it.

-In the caption of the image, Disick refers to Mason as his “little jungle boy.”
-The photo received a ton of interest, with over 334,000 likes as well as 1,100 plus comments in less than 24 hours of being posted.
-Many of Disick’s fans had positive things to say about the sweet picture but a handful of other fans took the opportunity to slam Disick for letting his son’s hair grow so long.
+In the caption of the image, Disick refers to Reign as his “little jungle boy.”
+The photo received a ton of interest, with over 334,000 likes as well as 1,100-plus comments in less than 24 hours of being posted.
+Many of Disick’s fans had positive things to say about the sweet picture, but a handful of other fans took the opportunity to slam Disick for letting his son’s hair grow so long.

 “Haircut!!!!!
 Dude looks like a lady.”